kirypto/TimelineTracker/Wiki/domainDesign.md

 - `Event`: An interaction, connection, or other thing which happens at a place to and optionally includes travelers.
    - An event has a description, which summarizes the details of what occurs.
-   - An event has either a positional range or a location _(which implies a positional range)_.
-This is the span where at which the event occurs.
+   - An event has either a positional range, which is the multi-dimensional span over which the event occurs.
    - An event has a set of travelers.
 Most events have at least one traveler, indicating that the event affected or included those travelers.
 Events without any travelers are supported but must still have a position or location _(for example a natural disaster in a remote area)_.
+   - An event has a set of locations showing which locations were affected by the event.
+This set can have 0 or more locations, but each location's span must intersect with the event's span at least partially.
    - An event can have zero or more tags, which are strings to allow easy identification and other utilities such as filtering and querying.